Good Faith

 Timber Management Practices: Proper forest management can enhance the value of your timber.
 Practices such as selective harvesting, thinning, and pest control help improve the overall quality and growth rate of your trees, making them more valuable when it’s time to harvest.

-Geographic Location: The location of your property can also impact timber value.
+Location: The location of your property can also impact timber value.
 Proximity to mills and timber buyers can affect transportation costs and ease of access, influencing the overall price you receive.
 Local market conditions and regional demand for certain wood types also play a role.